tjmaynes/spellwell/README.md

 - Smooth animations and transitions
 - Responsive design for all devices
 - Beautiful gradient effects and color schemes
-- Intuitive navigation with React Router
+- Intuitive navigation with Astro's routing
+- Accessible design with semantic HTML and ARIA labels

 ## 🚀 Getting Started